 Muzoon Almellehan, Syrian Refugee on why Education Cannot Wait.

-Sign our petition now to keep up the pressure on these governments to sign up and pledge their first, life-saving dollars, before the first year anniversary of the fund on 24 May 2017.
+Sign our petition now to keep up the pressure on these G7 governments to sign up and pledge their first, life-saving dollars to ECW.